Date of Last Update

-The Dean will schedule a conference with the faculty member submitting the complaint within five days of the receipt of the written compliant.
+The Dean will schedule a conference with the faculty member submitting the complaint within five days of the receipt of the written complaint.
 The Dean shall issue a written response to the faculty member within five days of the conference.
 The response will include a summary of the conference and the decision of the Dean and the reasons for that decision.

 B. Step 2 - Appeal to the Provost/Vice President for Academic Affairs.
 If the complaint is not resolved at Step 1, the faculty member may appeal the decision of the Dean to the Provost/Vice President within five days of the receipt of the Dean's decision.
 The appeal will include the written complaint as submitted and the response as issued at Step 1.
 If the faculty member with a complaint so desires, they may also include a response to the Dean's response.

-In his or her sole judgment, the Provost/Vice President may convene a panel of faculty to review a complaint and provide an advisory opinion to the Provost/Vice President.
+In their sole judgment, the Provost/Vice President may convene a panel of faculty to review a complaint and provide an advisory opinion to the Provost/Vice President.
 A copy of the complaint advanced to the Provost/Vice President will be provided to this faculty panel.
 The faculty panel will have twenty (20) days to review the complaint and submit its advice, in writing, to the Provost/Vice President.
 The faculty panel shall not investigate the matter nor interview anyone especially the faculty member who submitted the complaint.

 The Provost/Vice President will review the complaint, response and may have a conference with the faculty member.
 The Provost/Vice President will issue a written decision within ten days of the receipt of the appeal or the receipt of the statement of advice from the faculty panel or ten days of the date of the conference with the complaining faculty member, whichever is later.